Can something that happened to your parents, grandparents, great grandparents or generations beyond affect your life and the choices you make today?

 Family Constellations founder Bert Hellinger states that families are comprised of energy connecting all members of a group, to which all members have equal right to belong in their natural order.

-Dawn Clark in her Recoding DNA work discusses how ancestral programming can limit us in our lives, impacting health and wealth; how unresolved toxic emotions, such as anger, grief, guilt and regret can reflect in subsequent generations, and how traumatic events can create core fractures, which splinter through many generations and areas of our lives.
+Dawn Clark in her Recoding DNA work discusses how ancestral programming can limit us in our lives, impacting health and wealth.
+She describes how unresolved toxic emotions, such as anger, grief, guilt and regret can reflect in subsequent generations, and how traumatic events can create core fractures, which splinter through many generations and areas of our lives.

 Is the ‘not enough’ experience of the Great Depression (or more personal events) splintering into our lives today?
 Do we feel the ‘not enough’ of that event through our not enough money, love, time, ability or goodness – even when it may not be our current reality.
 Is our addiction to sugar exacerbated by the sugar rationing or not having ‘enough sweetness’ in life from generations back?

 Transfer of genetic knowledge has ensured our physical survival, but is it now limiting our evolutionary growth?
-We are entering a new phase of human evolution, which is less physical and more energetic in nature (mental, emotional and spiritual).
+We are entering a new phase of human evolution, which is less physical and more energetic in nature.
+We’re now focussed on the mental, emotional and spiritual aspects far more.

 Share this post